silversub/terraform/provider/vpc-infrastructure-resources.md

 The following timeouts are defined for this resource.
 {: shortdesc}

-- **create**: The creation of the public gatway is considered `failed` when no response is received for 10 minutes.
+- **create**: The creation of the public gateway is considered `failed` when no response is received for 10 minutes.
-- **delete**: The deletion of the public gatway is considered `failed` when no response is received for 10 minutes.
+- **delete**: The deletion of the public gateway is considered `failed` when no response is received for 10 minutes.

 ## `ibm_is_security_group`